aerospike/aerospike-client-python/BUILD.md

 ### Building with sanitizer enabled

-You can build the Python client with sanitizer by passing in an environment variable:
+You can build the Python client with sanitizer to find memory errors and memory leaks.
+To do this, pass in an environment variable:
 ```bash
 SANITIZER=1 python3 -m build
 ```